Frumph/comic-easel/readme.txt

 == Changelog ==
 = 1.7.4 =
 * Filter the comic-display-area to be on the home landing page and single pages only.
+* do not display the comic blog on alternate set posts pages

 = 1.7.3 =
 * Added 'link to' box that makes whatever comic is there link to whatever URL you put in the input box